 New Wine

-And no one puts new wine into old wineskins; if he does, the wine will burst the skins and the wine is lost, and so are the skins; but new wine is for fresh skins.
+And no one puts new wine into old wineskins; if they do, the wine will burst the skins and the wine is lost, and so are the skins; but new wine is for fresh skins.
 (Mark 2:22)

 Mk.
 2:13-22; Neh.
 10:39; Ps.
 51:10; Mt.
 23:1-7; Lk.
 18:9-14; II Cor.
 5:17